How to Brand a Small Business – Startup Branding Tips

 It’s easy to be overly repetitive when you’re confident in your business’s brand.

-Even if the established brand is fantastic, it’s important to avoid repetition.
+Even if the established brand is fantastic, it’s essential to avoid repetition.

 Eggo’s “Leggo my Eggo” campaign, for instance, was fun and achieved its job with catchiness, but making that phrase the entirety of their brand or marketing campaign would be overkill.

-The same applies to any great form of branding, as once a specific brand has reached its intended audience, it’s time to move on and either find something better or improve upon that aspect in an original way.
+The same applies to any significant form of branding, as once a specific brand has reached its intended audience, it’s time to move on and either find something better or independently improve upon that aspect.

 Find a Balance Between Confidence and Modesty